Blasts hit Iran-owned oil tanker near Saudi port city | DW | 11.10.2019

 In a statement, the National Iranian Tanker Company said the hull of the ship was hit by two separate explosions, adding that they were "probably caused by missile strikes."
 It contradicted earlier reports of a fire on board.

-It said the vessel was about 100 kilometers (60 miles) off the Saudi coast at the time of the explosions.
+It said the vessel, identified as the Sabity, was about 100 kilometers (60 miles) off the Saudi coast at the time of the explosions.

 State-run news agency ISNA cited unnamed sources as saying the explosions had caused substantial damage and an oil spill in the Red Sea.
 State television said two storerooms aboard were damaged.